wardviaene/terraform-course/README.md

 * These files are part of my Udemy course about Terraform
 * Course URL: https://www.udemy.com/learn-devops-infrastructure-automation-with-terraform/?couponCode=TERRAFORM_GIT

+# Compatibility

+* This is the >=terraform-0.12 branch.
+For compatibility with older versions, use the terraform-0.11 branch.

 # Demo overview
 Demo Directory | Description
 ------------ | -------------